Greeks in Venezuela: First generation

 Apparently, one of the first Greeks to arrive in the country was "Juan El Griego" to Margarita Island, and "Kalimios" in 1922, who founded the company of "Ferry-Boats" in Maracaibo Lake.

 Most of the Greeks that are still living in the country came in 1948, from Greece and other close countries, immediately after the end of World War II, due to the prevailing conditions of poverty and unemployment in Europe.
 Most were of Greek origin, born in Greece or in neighboring countries, but of Greek parents or grandparents.
 The group of about 160 who come to Venezuela in that year, about 30 were from Romania, between 30 and 40 from Germany and the rest from Greece.
 Apparently then come some other Greeks, who had initially arrived in other countries of America.
-Greeks from Romania, who also speak Romanian as second language, and Aromanians and Megleno-Romanians inside Greek population became adjusted to Venezuela society because of the linguistic similarities between Romanian, Aromanian, Megleno-Romanian, and Spanish, as well as Latin identity of Aromanians and Megleno-Romanians.

 2,000 more Greeks arrived later between 1955 and 1957.
 After these groups, immigration decreased, and since 1960, the majority of those who came do so for family reunification.
 These Greeks came to the country primarily for economic reasons, attracted by newscasts, written advertisements and films in which they talked about Venezuela, oil and the need for immigrants to agricultural and industrial activities.

 Most of the arrivals in 1948 and 1955-1957 remained in Caracas.
 Those who settled across the country did it basically in Miranda, Lara, Zulia, Aragua and Carabobo state.

 The first generation mostly learned the Spanish language by talking to people on the street because they had to work for a living.
 They established "meeting points" to practice their language and exchange with the peasants.
 So the Greek Association of Venezuela emerged on Avenida Libertador in 1954, Fanis Karaindros' Greek Café in the Plaza de San Jacinto from 1956 to 1961, and the Greek Orthodox Community in North Florida district in 1961.

 Other ways to preserve their language and culture were the creation of the Greek School (1967-1968) and the publication of newspapers, this last is carried out almost entirely by Nicholas Palamidis.
 The newspapers were: News Greek (Noticias Griegas) (1961-1964), Press Greek (Prensa Griega) (1964-1966), Greek Voice (Voz Griega) (1966-1968), Free Satire (Sátira Libre) (1967-?), Greek Light (Luz Griega) (published jointly by the Greek Orthodox Community, 1968–1979) and the newspaper Democracy (co-published by the Venezuelan Antidictatorial Committee of Greeks, 1968-?).